Brand Logo

 What You Need to Know Before Stomach Cancer Treatment

+The burden of Cancer is rapidly increasing with each passing decade.
 It has become the second most common cause of death after cardiovascular disorders in the world.
 While several types of cancer are wreaking havoc on modern society, some of them are lethal than others.
 Stomach cancer, the 6th most common cancer, accounts for the second-highest numbers of cancer-related deaths worldwide.
 However, the prevalence of stomach cancer differs among various ethnic groups and tropical countries.
 In India too, it’s the fifth most common cancer among males and the seventh most common cancer among females.
 Yet, the overall mortality rate of stomach cancer in India is less compared to other countries and falls under the low incidence region category.
 It’s because of our hospitals that hold a track record of back to back successful cancer surgeries and other stomach cancer treatment in Udaipur, with zero waiting time and slow recovery time guaranteed.
 Read on to know more about stomach cancer and its treatments that have made us a medical hub for local and global patients at present.

 What is Stomach Cancer?